Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Some of the songs from this session also appear on:

-On this day, The Beatles started working on the George Harrison-penned “Piggies“.
-The session lasted from 7:15 pm to 5:30 am.
-As George Martin was on holiday for most of September 1968, Chris Thomas produced this session.
+On this day, The Beatles began the session for George Harrison’s song “Piggies,” which lasted from 7:15 pm to 5:30 am.
+With George Martin away on holiday for most of September 1968, Chris Thomas produced this session.

-The Beatles recorded 10 takes of the basic track, with George Harrison on acoustic guitar and guide vocal, Paul McCartney on bass, Ringo Starr on tambourine (John Lennon stayed away).
-“I’ll just be singing to guide you,” George instructed the others, his intentions being to record his vocals later as an overdub.
+The Beatles completed 10 takes of the basic track, featuring George Harrison on acoustic guitar with a guide vocal, Paul McCartney on bass, and Ringo Starr on tambourine.
+“I’ll just be singing to guide you,” George told the others, planning to record his vocals later as an overdub.

 Chris Thomas then had the idea to use a harpsichord on the basic track: